MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 # Content

 In the world of people, having a diversity of interests and experiences is a beautiful thing.
 In the world of tech recruiting, expertise is much more valuable.
 If you had various non-tech jobs before App Academy, choose them carefully so you don't spread yourself thin.

 You don't want to leave out large chunks of time either.
 In general you can include roles you held for over a year.
 Keep in mind that these become less relevant as you go further back in time.
 If your previous job was not tech-related, you need an extra good answer to anyone who asks you why you're making this transition.
-Their concern will be that you're only in it for the money.
+One of their concerns will be that you're only in it for the money.

- Use this bar for what goes on your résumé:
-* Ask yourself: would I score real points with my interviewer for talking about this more than 5 minutes?
-* If the answer is no, leave it out.
-* You can make one or two exceptions if your résumé is getting too light.

 ## Relevant Links

 * Github
-* Portfolio
+* Portfolio Site
 * LinkedIn

-Bonus (if they're good):
+Bonus (if they're good)

 * Tumblr
 * Twitter
+* Quora

 ## Skills

 List these skills, and any other relevant ones.

 * Ruby
 * Ruby on Rails
 * JavaScript